christianhg/real-world-xstate/README.md

 The examples don't have to be copy/paste from an existing project.
 In fact, they should probably be distilled to a proof of concept/demo version.
 The main purpose is to share knowledge and experiences with orchestrating logic using state machines and statecharts.

+You might also be interested in [xstate-catalogue.com](https://xstate-catalogue.com/) for a more official and generic collection of examples.

 ## Examples

 ### 🔔 Off-Screen Notification